-Although monetary tightening cycles in advanced economies may be nearing their end, policy rates are expected to remain high for a long time in order to bring inflation back to the 2% target in the foreseeable future.
+It is expected that an easing cycle will begin in 2024.
+Against this backdrop, global risk appetite and risk premiums in emerging economies improved.
+Although monetary tightening cycles in advanced economies may be nearing their end, policy rates are expected to remain high for an extended period in order to bring inflation back to the 2% target in the foreseeable future.
 In this context, the question of whether a return to the "low inflation-low interest rate" era is possible continues to occupy the policy agenda.
 Volatility in the U.S. bond market and the high level of long-term interest rates have contributed to the risk of a further slow down in growth rate or a recession.

-Turkish authorities have pursued a pro-growth approach in policymaking since the pandemic, which has been at the expense of hyperinflationary conditions and a widening external deficit.
+Turkish authorities pursued a pro-growth approach in policymaking since the pandemic until the middle of 2023, which has been at the expense of hyperinflationary conditions and a widening external deficit.
 In order to mitigate the impact of COVID-19, the Central Bank loosened monetary policy through policy rate cuts.
 In 2021, while other central banks started to tighten monetary policy due to rising inflationary pressures, the Turkish economic authorities made a transition to an unconventional policy framework, by introducing the New Economic Model in September 2021.
 The new approach has incorporated negative real policy rates and foreign exchange interventions as well as a controlled financial architecture with numerous and frequently changing regulatory measures across foreign exchange, sovereign and credit markets.
 GDP grew by 11.4% in 2021 with the help of base effects due to the pandemic.